grafana/loki/docs/sources/shared/configuration.md

 # CLI flag: -bloom-gateway.cache-key-interval
 [bloom_gateway_cache_key_interval: <duration> | default = 15m]

 # Experimental.
-The shard size defines how many bloom compactors should be used
-# by a tenant when computing blooms.
-If it's set to 0, shuffle sharding is
-# disabled.
-# CLI flag: -bloom-compactor.shard-size
-[bloom_compactor_shard_size: <int> | default = 0]

-# Experimental.
-Whether to compact chunks into bloom filters.
-# CLI flag: -bloom-compactor.enable-compaction
-[bloom_compactor_enable_compaction: <boolean> | default = false]

-# Experimental.
 The maximum bloom block size.
 A value of 0 sets an unlimited
 # size.
 Default is 200MB.
 The actual block size might exceed this limit since
 # blooms will be added to blocks until the block exceeds the maximum block size.